All Episodes

 That's because a lot of people found jobs, but also because some people gave up on their job searches.

-The labor department says employers added 103,000 jobs in December, an improvement, but far below most analyst expectations.
+The Labor Department says employers added 103,000 jobs in December, an improvement, but far below most analyst expectations.

-So I don't it's uh quite an interesting case study.
+So it's quite an interesting case study.

 It gets even worse.